How many solar panels do I need?

 The calculation is made easier by looking first at the maximum size system you can install.

 - The second restriction is set by your utility.
-Most homes in the Brisbane area are single phase.
-On single phase home the maximum inverter Energex allows is a 5kW inverter.
+Most homes in the Brisbane area are single-phase.
+On single phase home, the maximum inverter Energex allows is a 5kW inverter.
 With a 5kW inverter, you can install up to 6.5kW of panels.
-(If you have three phase it gets a little more complicated, however logic behind this post will still apply.)
+(If you have three phase it gets a little more complicated, however the logic behind this post will still apply.)

 - The third restriction obviously is the size of your roof.
-The easiest way to work this our is with using an online program Near Map.
-With near map, we get updated high-resolution photos of your roofline, and we have the ability easily overlay panels to scale on your roof and very accurately size your maximum capacity.
+The easiest way to work this out is by using an online program Nearmap.
+With Nearmap, we get updated high-resolution photos of your roofline, and we have the ability easily overlay panels to scale on your roof and very accurately size your maximum capacity.
 It’s a simple program to use but only with an expensive subscription.
-If you call us, and we can size up your roof over the phone.
-Most 3 bedroom homes can fit 6.5kw of panels
+If you call us, we can size up your roof over the phone.
+Most 3-bedroom homes can fit 6.5kw of panels

 Do I need a 6.5kW system?